bondarukoleh/html_css_playground/browser_javaScript/info/browser.md

 `root` - window, has JS ```global``` object, and presents browser window, and has methods to control it. \
 `DOM (Document Object Model)` - represents all page content as objects that can be modified.
 The `document` object is the main “entry point” to the page.
 We can change or create anything on the page using it.
-[DOM spec.][1]
+[DOM spec.]()

 [1]: https://dom.spec.whatwg.org/ "whatwg spec"
 DOM also can be user in server-side page processing. \